Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 Although those assertions will be able to catch a multitude of potential bugs, it doesn't give us full confidence that the result is fully correct.
 There are a couple of different ways we can improve on this, however.

 An obvious option would be to replace the real GeoIP provider with a fake instance that will always return the same location, allowing us to hard-code the expected solar times.
-The downside of doing that is that we will be effectively reducing the integration scope, which means we won't be able to verify that our app talks to the third-party service correctly.
+The downside of doing that is that we won't be able to verify how our app talks to the third-party service, which effectively reduces the integration scope of the test.

-As an alternative approach, we can instead substitute the IP address that the test server receives from the client.
+As an alternative approach, we can instead substitute the IP address that the server receives from the client.
 This would make the test deterministic and allow us to employ stricter assertions, while still maintaining the same degree of test coverage as before.

 To accomplish this, we will need to create a startup filter that lets us inject a custom IP address into the request context using a middleware: